 In this paper, we demonstrated how to generate a user-friendly interface for an economic model programmed in R, using the Shiny package.
 This tutorial shows that the process is relatively simple and requires limited additional programming knowledge than that required to build a decision model in R.

 The movement towards script based health economic models with web based user interfaces is particularly useful in situations where a general model structure has been created with a variety of stakeholders in mind, each of which may have different assumptions (input parameters) and wish to conduct sensitivity analysis specific to their decision.
-For example, the World Health Organisation Department of Sexual and Reproductive Health and Research recently embedded a Shiny application into their website.
+For example, the World Health Organisation Department of Sexual and Reproductive Health and Research recently embedded a Shiny application into their website (World Health Organisation, 2020).
 The application runs a heemod model 17 in R in an external server, and allows users to select their country and specify country specific assumptions (input parameters), run the model and display results.

-The process of engagement, the ability to ’play’ with the model and test the extremes of the decision makers’ assumptions gives stakeholders more control over models, making them feel less like black boxes.
-While there is a danger that a misinformed stakeholder may make a mistake in their choice of parameter, it is simple to limit the range that parameter inputs can take a feasible range.
+(model input and results.
+This allows users to tailor the health economic model to their specific situation and assumptions, without the expense of creating a new model.
+This may be particularly useful in the following scenarios: Firstly, in areas where one health economic decision model is applied in range of circumstances (e.g. in public health, models are often built to be used in a number of different countries).
+Secondly, when the full model source code can or may not be shared (e.g. for proprietary or privacy reasons).
+R-Shiny apps can be made available in a way that allows users to interact with the web interface, without revealing the model behind it.
+Finally, R shiny apps may enable stakeholders and decision makers, who would otherwise not be able to interact directly with statistical computer models, to experiment with and to reflect on various scenarios and the validity of model inputs and outputs.

+However, in all of these scenarios, the ability for users to test different assumptions is not without limits: the available options to vary point estimates or the uncertainty around input parameters are defined by the model developer, and it is also not possible to specify alternative model structures or test any other aspect that the developer did not implement.
+Therefore, the model source code and data will still need to be made available to reviewers to allow for a thorough assessments of health economic models.
+Further investigation into how to communicate economic decisions models in a transparent and inclusive way is an important avenue of future research.

 The authors’ experience of creating user-interfaces for decision models has led to the conclusion that the most efficient method is to work iteratively, starting with a very simple working application, and adding functionality step by step, testing the app at each iteration to ensure it works as intended.
+It is worth noting that the simple model chosen as an exemplar is a markov model, however the method described can be applied to any model built using R, regardless of model type.
+For example, in this case, the f_MM_sicksicker function could also be replaced by a function containing any other type of model (e.g. a DES model).